-There is no question about it, Albania has been an up-and-coming beach destination for a few years now, but as the world hopes to open its travel doors once more this summer, more people are thinking about this beautiful country as their next chill-out go-to.
+There is no question about it: Albania has been an up-and-coming beach destination for a few years now, but as the world hopes to open its travel doors once more this summer, more people are thinking about this beautiful country as their next chill-out go-to.

-The closest airport to Himare is on the Greek Island Corfu, though most people choose to fly into Tirana in the north and travel down through the country, arriving at the southern beach resort in a leisurely manner.
+The closest airport to Himare is on the Greek Island of Corfu, though most people choose to fly into Tirana in the north and travel down through the country, arriving at the southern beach resort in a leisurely manner.
 The drive is around 3.5 hours, and it’s undoubtedly scenic!

-Enjoy Some The Beaches Of Himare
+1. Enjoy Some of The Best Beaches Of Himare

 Of course, if you’re going to a beach resort, you’ll want to know which is the best beach to spend your time on!
 The good thing about Himare is that there are several to choose from, and you can even hop from one to another if you want to.